sleepingkingstudios/sleeping_king_studios-tools/README.md

     require 'sleeping_king_studios/tools/toolbox/mixin'

-Implements module-based inheritance for both instance- and class-level methods, similar to the (in)famous ActiveSupport::Concern.
-When a Mixin is included into a class, the class will be extended with any methods defined in the special ClassMethods module, even if the Mixin is being included indirectly via one or more intermediary Mixins.
+Implements module-based inheritance for both instance- and class-level methods, similar to ActiveSupport::Concern.
+When a Mixin is included or prepended into a class, the class will be extended with any methods defined in the special ClassMethods module, even if the Mixin is being included indirectly via one or more intermediary Mixins.

     Widget = Struct.new(:widget_type)